 - The Airports Authority Media Relations representative, in coordintation with the Incident Commander, will make every effort to provide a working area for Credentialed media.

 Briefing Areas for the Media (may be adjusted, depending on the incident)

 Dulles Airport: Media Pad, located outside on the departures level in the area between the Main Terminal and Daily Garage #2.
 Only TV live trucks may park here.
 Other media vehicle parking is available in the public parking lots.

-Reagan National Airport: North terrace of Terminal C, located on the upper (ticketing) level, outside Door #6.
+Reagan National Airport: North terrace of Terminal C, located on the upper (ticketing) level, outside or inside Door #6.
 Only TV live trucks may park along the roadway adjacent to this location.
 Other media vehicle parking is available in the public parking lots.

 If a situation is expected to require an escort for the media to a site on the airfield, the media will be advised where to report at that time.

 If a press conference is to be held elsewhere, the media will be advised of the location and parking arrangements.